-Once a student submits the 'Statement of Intent Regarding Clinical Internship,' it is reviewed for accuracy by CTO staff.
+Once a student submits the 'Statement of Intent Regarding Clinical Internship' (due October 1st), it is reviewed for accuracy by CTO staff.
 It may be returned to the student for additional information.
 Once it is determined that the form and additional materials are accurate and complete, an audit of the student's clinical training file occurs.
-This includes a review of CSEPS, YCWEs, transcripts, remediations, UCAs, SPEE & DCQE, and confirmation of dissertation status.
+This includes a review of CSEPS, ASEP (before fall 2022, review of YCWEs), transcripts, remediations, UCAs, SPEE and DCQE, and confirmation of dissertation status.
 This information is summarized and presented to the PsyD core faculty for review and feedback.
 Faculty input is collected and faculty are invited to provide additional information about the student to the DCT.
 Feedback from faculty is significant as it enables the DCT to present a robust picture of the applicant.

 Upon receiving feedback from faculty, the DCT completes the verification process for the student, including a narrative summarizing the student's tenure during the program.
-Once this verification is completed and attested to (through the AAPI portal), the student receives a message from APPIC that they are able to submit their first application.
+Once this verification is completed and attested to (through the AAPI portal), the student receives a message from APPIC that they may submit their first application.
+If the DCT (with input from faculty) were to determine that a student was not ready to apply to internship, the DCT would not verify the student's AAPI.
+Instead the DCT and faculty advisor would meet with the student to discuss steps the student could take to become ready to apply to internship the following year.